materialsvirtuallab/monty/docs/index.rst

 Compatibility
 -------------

-Monty is tested to work on Python 2.7, 3.2 and 3.3.
+Monty is tested to work on Python 2.7, 3.x.

 Latest Change Log
 =================